Atlantic slave trade: African slavery

 Millions of enslaved Africans were transported to other parts of Africa, or exported to Europe and Asia prior to the Atlantic slave trade and the European colonization of the Americas.
-The Trans-Saharan slave trade across the Sahara had functioned since antiquity, and continued to do so up until the 20th-century; in 652, the Rashidun Caliphate in Egypt enforced an annual tribute of 400 slaves from the Christian Kingdom of Makuria by the Baqt treaty, which was to be in effect for centuries.
-It supplied Africans for slavery in the Rashidun Caliphate (632–661), the Umayyad Caliphate (661–750), the Abbasid Caliphate (750–1258) and the Mamluk Sultanate (1258–1517).
+The Trans-Saharan slave trade across the Sahara had functioned since antiquity, and continued until the 20th-century.
+Slaves from eastern Sudan, Somalia, and Ethiopia were marched in shackles to the coast and packed into dhows and trafficked across the Red Sea or the Gulf of Aden to markets in Arabia, the Persian Gulf, and the Indian Ocean.